 It’s Just Useful

 Ultimately, even if you have no interest in engaging with it as a potential career, these skills are still incredibly beneficial to develop.
-IT and technology are increasingly becoming a fundamental element of every facet of human society, and – while it is still important to keep some of your life away from technology – tech skills are always going to be useful to those elements of life where technology is vital.
+IT and technology are increasingly becoming a fundamental element of every facet of human society, and – while it is still important to keep some of your life away from technology –tech talent & tech skills are always going to be useful to those elements of life where technology is vital.

 So, you might as well spend some time learning tech skills that you’re interested in, even if you aren’t going to use them as a career.
 After all, these skills can be entertaining to learn and potentially useful.